raresmanta/StockReturnPredictionProject/README.md

 ## Project Overview

 This project aims to predict the return of a selected stock using various financial ratios and statistics, besides the stock's own price time series.
-The analysis is done in Python, leveraging data collected from Bloomberg/Refinitiv (LSEG Workspace) terminals.
+The analysis is done in Python, leveraging data collected from Bloomberg terminal.
 We perform data exploration, cleaning, and feature engineering, followed by training machine learning models to predict stock returns.

 ## Steps Involved